MatthewPace98/genomic-compression/README.md

 # Genomic Compression

-Repo for upcoming 'Comparison of Lossless Genomic File Compression Methods' article.
+Repo for scripts used in upcoming 'Comparison of Lossless Genomic File Compression Methods' article.